picfight/pfcwallet/rpc/documentation/clientusage.md

-The rest of this document provides short examples of how to quickly get started by implementing a basic client that fetches the balance of the default account (account 0) from a testnet wallet listening on `localhost:19111` in several different languages:
+The rest of this document provides short examples of how to quickly get started by implementing a basic client that fetches the balance of the default account (account 0) from a testnet3 wallet listening on `localhost:18332` in several different languages:

 - [Go](#go)